-The course will start on October 22nd (!! change) and will last the whole semester with breaks in weeks 44, 47, 52, 1, 2, and 6.
-The location is room BZW A120 in the 6th teaching period (4:40pm) on Wednesday.
+The course will start on October 19th and will run the whole semester with breaks in weeks 46, 51, 52 and 1.
+The location and time are room BZW A120 in the 6th teaching period (4:40 pm) on Wednesday.

 In the first week I will give a discussion on how to present a scientific talk, and how to read a scientific paper.
-I will also give a demonstration seminar on the paper "The inertia tensor of a magic cube", A. Rogers and P. Loly, Am.
+I will also give a demonstration seminar on the paper "The inertia tensor of a magic cube" by A. Rogers and P. Loly, Am.
 J. Phys.
 72, 786 (2004).

-In the following seminars each student will give a seminar.
+In the following weeks each student will give a seminar.
 Only one student will give a seminar each week.
-I will meet privately with the students on the Wednesday one week before their talk at around 3:10pm (room BZW A120) or other time/date on mutual agreement.
-The aim of this meeting will be to discuss outstanding questions on the paper, and also to listen to a first draft of the talk so that feedback can be given to the student to help improve their presentation.
+I will meet privately with the students on the Wednesday one week before their talk at 3:10 pm (room BZW A120) or other time/date on mutual agreement.
+The aim of this meeting is to discuss outstanding questions on the paper, and also to listen to a first draft of the talk so that feedback can be given to the student to help improve their presentation.
+The first student presentation will be on November 2nd.

-The students should not simply recite the paper in their talk.
+The students should not simply recite the paper in their talks.
 Rather, comprehension of the work must be shown by discussion of the aims, methods, and results of the paper, and critically evaluating the appropriateness of the author's treatment of the problem.
 The students may also need to consult further literature to understand the context and significance of the work.
 Students must be prepared to answer questions from the audience on the paper.